Anastasiia-Senchenko/git-tasks/readme.txt

 I and GIT friends
-Learning Git step by step
+Learning Git step by step - change in master
 3rd line for new commit